 Each school designs its own Transition Year programme, within set guidelines, to suit the needs and interests of its students.
 In establishing its own distinctive programme content, the school takes into account the possibilities offered by local community interests.

-There is no state examination at the end of Transition Year.
-Assessment is usually carried out on an ongoing basis and can include school-based assessment of projects or portfolios, oral, aural, practical and written activities.
+There is no state examination during the TY year.
+Students can devote themselves to explore, learn and expand their interests, help students in self-discovery, and know their strengths and weaknesses.
+Assessment will be carried out on an ongoing basis throughout the year, it can include school-based assessment of projects or portfolios, oral, aural, practical and written activities.
 Evaluation of activities such as work experience or community service will often involve the providers or hosts of such activities.Some modules may have their own assessment arrangements.